frog118/ShowMeYourHands/README.md

 There is also mod-settings where you can modify the settings for each weapon.
 These settings can be exported and included in a mod to add native support.
 All my &quot;Continued&quot;-mods should have native support.

-There is also support for https://steamcommunity.com/sharedfiles/filedetails/?id=2038409475]Yayo&apos;s Combat 3, https://steamcommunity.com/sharedfiles/filedetails/?id=1204108550]RunAndGun and https://steamcommunity.com/sharedfiles/filedetails/?id=1628211313]Dual Wield.
+There is also support for https://steamcommunity.com/sharedfiles/filedetails/?id=2543371889]Enable Oversized Weapons, https://steamcommunity.com/sharedfiles/filedetails/?id=2038409475]Yayo&apos;s Combat 3, https://steamcommunity.com/sharedfiles/filedetails/?id=2513695736]Yayo&apos;s Combat 3 [Adopted], https://steamcommunity.com/sharedfiles/filedetails/?id=1204108550]RunAndGun and https://steamcommunity.com/sharedfiles/filedetails/?id=1628211313]Dual Wield.
 Hands will follow the weapons even during the extra animations.
 Verified to work with https://steamcommunity.com/sharedfiles/filedetails/?id=1631756268]Combat Extended Also shows hands when using https://steamcommunity.com/sharedfiles/filedetails/?id=2355912467]Grab your Tool